stephenh/stephenh.github.com/data-binding-review.markdown

     }
 </pre>

-Here the table class gets the first `Employee` as `currentObject`, render the columns, with OGNL calling `currentObject.getFirstName()` and `currentObject.getLastName()`, then moves on the next `Employee` object and repeats.
+Here the table class gets the first `Employee` as `currentObject`, renders the columns, with each column calling `Ognl.get(currentObject, "firstName")` and `Ognl.get(currentObject, "lastName")`, respectively, and then the table moves on to the next `Employee` object and repeats.

-For lack of a better term, I'll call this ability "arbitrary instance" evaluation because a given String can be evaluated against any arbitrary "root" instance.
+For lack of a better term, I'll call this ability "arbitrary instance" evaluation because a given String can be evaluated against any arbitrary `currentObject` root instance.
+This is not a big deal if you're only binding against one instance, but if you want to bind against an iterative list of instances, then its nice to have.

 So, that's OGNL data binding.
 What's the big deal?